jelenameyer/dlss-project-lem/README.md

 for @Elena und @Pascal

 code:
-- cleanup script 3.0/3.1_Generator... (or rather do we need both)
 - Pascal: add all analyses to sentiment under "4.2_validation_via_Sentiment_Analysis.ipanb"

 data:
-- cleanup generated_speeches_data (keep only CSVs that we need)
-- cleanup Wahl-O-Mat_results... (keep only CSVs that we need)

 report:
 - ! check for your names via search !
 - finalize method section 4.2 with all subsections
     - explain ChatGPT usage, include prompts
-- proofread results section 5.0-5.2, check if I have referenced your models correctly and interpreted it according to what you think
 - Pascal: write section 5.3
-- proofread Discussion section, again check my interpretations of your models
 - Pascal: add Discussion part of results 5.3 to Discssion
-- proofread all and check if anything is missing/inconclusive
-- include exemplary paragraphs of generated speeches? maybe in appendix?

-für @Estelle

 !!
 We added a new generation model (in different variations).
 Unfortuntley, the WeTransfer Link was not valid anymore, so we could not access you best model for the final classification (Notebook 4.0)
 Elena re-ran the training of the best model to have some classifications for the plots and results.
 But the re-trained model did not reach the exact same performance as your version.